 This initiative was devised and is delivered by the Irish Architecture Foundation.
-Now in its seventh year, the programme is funded by the Arts Council, The Department of Culture, Heritage and the Gaeltacht and The Department of Education and Skills.
+Now in its eighth year, the programme is funded by the Arts Council, The Department of Housing, Local Government and Heritage and The Department of Education and Skills.

-In 2021 this celebrated programme will reach a record 70 secondary schools across Ireland, including Donegal, Leitrim, Galway, Mayo, Kerry, Cork, Clare, Kildare, Tipperary, Waterford, Meath, Louth, Wicklow and Dublin, the Architects in Schools initiative is open to all schools interested in participating, and the selection is made on an annual basis via an open call for applications.
+In 2021 this celebrated programme will reach a record 70 secondary schools across Ireland, delivered by a team of 40 architects, increasing opportunities for young people to connect with architectural professionals and the artform of architecture.
+The initiative is open to all schools interested in participating, and the selection is made on an annual basis via an open call for applications.

 Architects in Schools supports trained architects to link with schools and deliver student workshops over a 12 hour period of class contact time.
 The initiative is supported by these resources: Student Handbook and Facilitator Handbook.